isomerpages/moe-zhangdepri/_non-ip-core-curriculum/CCE.md

   </tr>
 </tbody>
 </table>

-##### **Support Structures**
+<p><strong>Support Structures</strong></p>

-<i><b>Student Recognition</b></i>
+<p><strong><em>Student Recognition</em></strong></p>

-Student Recognition, given through school-based and MOE-given awards, as well as highlighting of students’ successes, helps to reinforce school values and desired character traits.
+<p>Student Recognition, given through school-based and MOE-given awards, as well as highlighting of students&rsquo; successes, helps to reinforce school values and desired character traits.</p>

-<i><b>Pastoral Care</b></i>
+<p><strong><em>Pastoral Care</em></strong></p>

-Research has shown that pupils are likely to be emotionally and intellectually invested in classes where they have positive relationships with their teachers (Nichols, 2006; Pianta 1999; Phelan 1992) and thus it is critical for us to plan time that allows purposeful pupil-teacher interactions and the explicit teaching of social and emotional (SE) competencies.
+<p>Research has shown that pupils are likely to be emotionally and intellectually invested in classes where they have positive relationships with their teachers (Nichols, 2006; Pianta 1999; Phelan 1992) and thus it is critical for us to plan time that allows purposeful pupil-teacher interactions and the explicit teaching of social and emotional (SE) competencies.
 Through Strategies to Ensure More Attention to Individual Pupil (SEAIP), protected time within the curriculum allows form teachers to build positive relationships with their pupils.
 Also, SEAIP allows teachers to identify the needs of pupils and provide them with better support.
-Counsellors also provide the expert support where needed.
+Counsellors also provide the expert support where needed.</p>